 Additional discussion of qualitative measures is presented in Section G21, QUALITATIVE DATA COLLECTION.
 See also G22, Customer service.

-S18 Per cent of library users who view their library service as 'very' good' or 'good'
+S18 % of library users who view their library service as 'good' or 'very good'

 Question: Do you view the library service as: